Dan Sileo: Professional career

 In 1987, he played in 10 games as backup nose tackle and special teams player.
 On August 27, 1988, he was released, even though his selection cost the Buccaneers a 1988 third-round pick.
 In February 1989, he signed as a free agent with the Dallas Cowboys, reuniting him with Jimmy Johnson who was his head coach with the Hurricanes.
 He was released on August 28.
 Shortly after he was released, he fainted in his Dallas home and was rushed to the emergency room with a temperature of 106 degrees and an enlarged heart, where he was diagnosed meningococcal meningitis, which almost led to his death and would keep to him out of football for three years.

 In 1992, he tried a comeback after being out of football for three years, signing with the Orlando Thunder of the World League of American Football.
 He received second-team All-League honors, while helping the team reach the World Bowl in Montreal, Quebec, where they lost to the Sacramento Surge 21-17.

 On June 22, 1992, he was signed as a free agent by the Detroit Lions.
 He was released before the start of the season on August 24.

 On May 2, 1994, he signed with the Las Vegas Posse of the Canadian Football League.
-He played in four regular season games, before being waived on May 29.
+He was waived on May 29.

 In 1994, he signed with the Las Vegas Sting of the Arena Football League.
 He received honorable-mention All-League honors, while contributing to the team reaching the playoffs, where they lost to the Arizona Rattlers 51-46, to wrap up his professional football career.
 In 1999 Sileo was an extra in the Oliver Stone movie "Any Given Sunday".

-Wrestling career
+Professional wrestling career

 Sileo had a brief career in professional wrestling.
 He was known as Bonecrusher Sileo, first hired by "Cowboy" Bob Orton in 1993 and was trained in Atlanta.
 He later went to the Catch Wrestling Association (CWA) in Vienna, Austria, where he wrestled for the Jr. Heavyweight Championship of Europe and held the title for 12 days before losing it to Rambo.
 Sileo was later hired by New Japan Pro-Wrestling in Tokyo and wrestled at the Tokyo Dome.